Miss Grand United States 2025

-Miss Grand United States 2025 was the 8th edition of the Miss Grand USA pageant, held at the Rio Showroom at Rio Las Vegas, Rio Hotel & Casino in Las Vegas, Nevada, on 18 August 2025.
-Contestants from 31 states and regions of the United States will compete for the title.
+Miss Grand United States 2025 constituted the 8th edition of the Miss Grand USA national beauty pageant and was convened on 18 August 2025 at the Rio Showroom, located within the Rio Hotel & Casino in Las Vegas, Nevada.
+The competition featured contestants representing 31 states and regions across the United States, each vying for the national title.

-The contest was won by a 23-year-old model and philanthropist representing Ohio, Ivana Garica, who was crowned by the outgoing Miss Grand United States 2024 Cora Griffen of Georgia, and will represent the country at the international parent stage, Miss Grand International 2025, to be held on 18 October 2025 in Bangkok, Thailand.
+The title was awarded to Ivana García, a 23-year-old model and philanthropist representing the state of Ohio.
+She was crowned by the outgoing titleholder, Miss Grand United States 2024, Cora Griffen of Georgia.
+Following her national victory, García represented the United States at the international parent competition, Miss Grand International 2025, which took place on 18 October 2025 in Bangkok, Thailand.

-This edition was directed by Crown Legacy, LLC and produced by Protagonist Live LLC, and was live broadcast to the audience worldwide via the international firm's YouTube channel named Grand TV.
+This 2025 edition was directed by Crown Legacy, LLC and produced by Protagonist Live LLC.
+The event was broadcast live to a global audience through the official YouTube channel of the international organization, Grand TV.

 Selection of contestants

-Most of the contestants were appointed to the state titles by the national licensee.
-Only three states, Florida, New Jersey, and Texas, organized state pageants for this year's competition, down from four in the previous edition.
+The majority of contestants were appointed to their respective state titles by the national licensee.
+Only three states—Florida, New Jersey, and Texas—conducted state-level pageants for this year competition, representing a decrease from four such pageants held during the previous edition.